Dominican Research Opportunities

 Global Learning Symposium

-Following the URSCI Expo, graduate and undergraduate students, faculty, and staff will showcase global learning experiences they have enjoyed at Dominican University.
-The Global Learning Symposium will take place in Parmer Hall, beginning in the late afternoon when the URSCI Expo is over, and ending at 7 PM.
-The Symposium will include poster presentations, oral presentations, and student panels.
-If you're interested in applying to participate in the Global Learning Symposium; If you have any questions about this new program, please contact Becky Pliske (email@example.com ) or Jodi Cressman (firstname.lastname@example.org )
+During the Global Learning Symposium, graduate and undergraduate students, faculty and staff will showcase global learning experiences they have enjoyed at Dominican University.
+The Global Learning Symposium takes place in Parmer Hall, in conjunction with the URSCI Expo.
+The Symposium will include poster presentations, oral presentations and student panels.
+If you're interested in applying to participate in the Global Learning Symposium, apply now.
+If you have any questions about this new program, please contact Paul Simpson.